June South FL Flash Flooding For Updates

 Meteorological Summary:

-• High temperatures will climb well into the upper 80s to middle 90s across the state, with portions of Central Florida approaching the upper 90s.
+• High temperatures in the upper 80s to middle 90s.

 To view the complete Morning Situation Report, please select the link below.